FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 Third group consists of time related arguments.
-Typically the duration for the first trial measurement, duration increment per subsequent trial measurement and total time for search.
+Typically the duration for the first trial measurement, duration increment per subsequent trial measurement, and total time for search.
 Some PLRsearch implementation may use estimation accuracy parameters as an exit condition instead of total search time.